IndyIndyIndy/extension-ideas/README.md

 ## live to stage/dev
 - easy migration of db tables from a live instance to a stage/dev instance with reliable, automatic anonymization of data.

+## extension blacklist
+- automatically disallow the installation of a blacklist of extension keys.